 I feel their loss and empathize with the stories of some survivors and those who are mourning the loss of their loved ones.
 Who could have imagined the sudden death from a tragedy that could have been prevented from happening?

 Apart from meeting with the Religious Community, I could enjoy swimming at the beach with its semi-white sand and clear waters, so I promised to return to explore the other side of the Island.
-In December 2014, I returned and enjoyed a day in the islet called "Tatlong Pulo" in Jordan.
-That was my first ever camping in a cove and my second and last visit to the island I call a paradise.
+In December 2014, I returned and enjoyed a day on the islet called "Tatlong Pulo" in Jordan.
+That was my first camping experience in a cove and my second and last visit to the island I call a paradise.

 WellLife Program in San Lorenzo, Guimaras in 2014 |